tradingview/rest_integrations_docs/source/Glossary.rst

    Mapping symbol
       The mapping between the names of the broker\'s instruments and TradingView instruments.
-This mapping solves the problem of TradingView and broker symbol names mimatching.
+This mapping solves the problem of TradingView and broker symbol names mismatching.

    Sandbox
       The sandbox is a fully functional copy of the TradingView website located at